 For more detailed information on SECO/WARWICK S.A.'s liabilities under credit facilities, see Note 20 to the Separate Financial Statements of SECO/WARWICK S.A.
-In 2019, SECO/WARWICK S.A. did not take any non-bank loans.
-No loan agreements were terminated in 2019.
+In 2020, SECO/WARWICK S.A. did not take any non-bank loans.
+No loan or credit facility agreements were terminated in 2020.